Neoteroi/BlackSheep-Docs/docs/background-tasks.md

 async def task_example(app: Application) -> None:
     # example background task, running once every second,
-    # this example also shows how to activate a service using the CI container
+    # this example also shows how to activate a service using the DI container
     while True:
         print(get_current_timestamp())